 Level: 2nd level.
+Minimum value: 300 g.l.

 Bodor Musical Charms

 These devices resemble hollow silver spheres, 1-2 inches in diameter, with perforated surfaces.
 When held to the ear, the charms emit the most wondrous and subtle music.
 The Bodor use these charms to convey musical messages to each other and for their own amusement.
 The charms are valued by others purely for entertainment purposes, or as novelties and curios.